Benefits and Risks

 - Upset stomach

-- The catheter or pump could move within the body or push through the skin.
+- Catheter or pump could move inside the body

-- The pump could stop because the battery has run out or because of a problem with one or more of it internal parts.
+- Pump could stop because the battery has run out, or a problem has occurred with one or more of its inner parts

 - Coffey RJ, Cahill D, Steers W. Intrathecal baclofen for intractable spasticity of spinal origin: results of a long-term study.
 J Neurosurg, 1993;78(6):226-232.